Blackened Rockfish with Key Lime-Garlic Butter

 2 Tbs Nellie and Joe’s Key Lime Juice

-2 Tbs butter at room temperature
+2 Tbs butter substitute at room temperature

 2 Tbs chopped fresh cilantro